bgawalt/deep_mine/README.md

     the earth's mantle, fall into a pit of magma, and die!
 That rule might be unique to this implementation.
 *   Provides a way to print the current board to the command line.

+## `tweet_mind.py`

+The file `tweet_mind.py` provides a way to play Minesweeper on a Twitter account.

+See the file-level docstring for details on how this works.
+(I'll copy details here once everything's "production ready.")

 ## `deep_mine.py`